Anastasia Lyulina

 Genetic diversity under nonequilibrium demography

 Natural populations are seldom constant in size; these demographic changes can lead to interactions between selection and genetic drift that fall outside of equilibrium models.
-I am interested in the patterns of genetic diversity that arise in populations of changing sizes, and the underlying allele frequency dynamics.
+I study the patterns of genetic diversity that arise in populations of changing sizes, and the underlying allele frequency dynamics.

 Statistics of linked loci

-Together with Zhiru Liu and Benjamin Good, I study how correlations between alleles are shaped by the interplay of selection, mutation, recombination, and drift.
-We use our theoretical predictions to gain insight into the rates of horizontal gene transfer in bacterial populations.
+Selection does not act on individual alleles, but rather on allele combinations that are inherited together.
+I am interested in how correlations along the genome emerge due to this linkage.
+In our recent work with Zhiru Liu and Benjamin Good, we explored how allele correlations are shaped by selection, recombination, and genetic drift.
+We used our theoretical predictions to gain insight into the rates of horizontal gene transfer in bacterial populations.

 Temporal and spatial dynamics of cancer progression